Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Background and Related work

 \subsection{Large Language Models}

 LLMs have emerged as significant innovations that revolutionize the human language process, generation, and understanding.
-LLMs are trained on large text datasets, including immense volumes of language data, which enables them to perform tasks that demand contextual comprehension and generate coherent and meaningful responses \cite{yang2023harnessing}.
-Within the landscape of LLMs, two widely established styles are BERT and GPT.
+These models are trained on large text datasets, including immense volumes of language data, which enables them to perform tasks that demand contextual comprehension and generate coherent and meaningful responses \cite{10.1145/3649506}.
+In terms of applications, the latest generation of language models has been applied across diverse fields.
+For instance, the utilization of LLMs within mathematics, physics, and chemistry problem-solving has been evaluated by \citeauthor{arora2023have} \cite{arora2023have}. \citeauthor{agrawal2023llms} evaluated the ability of LLMs for human-like reasoning tasks \cite{agrawal2023llms}.
+The findings of the study indicate that LLMs have strong abilities in analogical and moral reasoning but face challenges in spatial reasoning tests.
+Chatbots powered by LLMs have attracted interest as powerful tools for data annotation in NLP domains \cite{ding2022gpt}.
+This interest arises from chatbots' proficiency in language tasks and the critical role of data annotation in developing NLP systems.
+An illustrative study \cite{gilardi2023chatgpt} compared ChatGPT with human crowd workers in annotation tasks.
+The research emphasized that ChatGPT surpassed human workers in terms of performance, agreement among annotators, and cost-effectiveness.

-GPT-style models utilize a transformer architecture that effectively captures contextual dependencies and relationships within text \cite{yang2023harnessing}.
-Consequently, they have gained popularity for various applications that require NLP capabilities.
-BERT-style language models utilize a transformer architecture and adopt a masked language modeling objective.
-This approach enables them to effectively capture the contextualized meanings of words and phrases.
+There are two widely used types of LLMs: GPT and BERT.
+GPT-style models utilize a regressive transformer architecture to capture contextual dependencies and relationships within text~\cite{10.1145/3649506}, while BERT-style language models utilize a bidirectional transformer architecture and adopt a masked language modelling objective.
+Both approaches gained popularity for NLP capabilities because of their ability to model contextual dependencies.
+Besides the difference in the context they consider to make text predictions, they also differ in the number of parameters and training dataset size, with GPT-style models requiring more resources in both cases.

+\citeauthor{10.1145/3649506}~\cite{10.1145/3649506} provides a complete guide explaining how to use LLMs from various perspectives, including model selection, data consideration, and task specificity.
+It thoroughly investigates the details of pre-training and the significance of the training and test data and offers insights into tasks that require a rich knowledge base, natural language comprehension, generation capabilities, and other emergent features.
+In particular, LLMs such as the Generative Pre-trained Transformer 3 (GPT-3), have gained attention due to their remarkable ability to acquire a broad spectrum of knowledge during pre-training and apply it to downstream NLP tasks \cite{ding2022gpt}, with significant potential for chatbots \cite{touvron2023llama,chiangvicuna,Dolly,taori2023alpaca,alpaca-lora,noauthor_falcon_nodate,noauthor_openai_nodate}.